stevesundstrom/scalingDash/AWS.md

    1. Within the zones Hosted Zone Details, note the four DNS Name entries of the **NS** record
    2. Redefine the four DNS server entries on the Domains -> domain page to match the four defined within the Hosted Zone

-2. From EC2 -> Load Balancer -> **app-alb**, establish a secure connection to your domain
+2. From Route 53 -> Hosted Zones -> Hosted Zone connect Load Balancer to Hosted Zone
-   1. Connect Load Balancer to Hosted Zone
+   1. Delete any A records for previous attempts, if necessary
-      1. Create Record
+   2. Create Record
-      2. Click Alias
+   3. Click Alias
-      3. Select Zone, Application Load Balancer, and target ALB
+   4. Select Zone, Application Load Balancer, and target ALB
-      4. Test your connection to the app using: http://appdomain.com
+   5. Test your connection to the app using: http://appdomain.com

 3. From Certificate Manager, request a Public Certificate for the domain
    1. Request a Public Certificate, Next